ZPlayzMCPE/SafeFly/README.md

 ## UPDATED
-We have added support for more APIS.
-Check plugin.yml for more infomation.
+We have added support for more API'S. Check plugin.yml for more infomation.

 * Added API Support for: 3.0.0-ALPHA5, 3.0.0-ALPHA6, 3.0.0 (All versions of 3.0.0 ALPHAs) and 3.0.1.